RUC-Shende/BotAlgorithms/Docs/guide-js.rst

     System packages: install with your OS's package manager

+    nodejs
     npm (used to install js packages)
     python3 (doesn't really matter which)
     python3-pip (to install python packages)
     python3-sphinx
+    texlive-science (or texlive-full, if you want the full LaTeX experience. science is smaller and uses what we need.)

     PIP Packages: pip3 install ___